 Of the 14 actions outlined, Strategic Action 11 of the report outlines the establishment of a remote accord to bring together remote aged care providers and intersecting interests from across the nation.

 The Remote Accord works closely with the Federal Department of Health, as well as with colleagues across the aged care space, including with the Industry Workforce Council.
 UnitingCare Australia provide executive support to the Accord.

 The goal of an accord is to be collaborative, and we are eager to speak to and work with anyone doing work in the space who would like to have their say.

 What is our aim?

-We aim to achieve an adequate and appropriately trained and supported workforce to meet the current and future care needs of older people living in remote and very remote Australian communities.
+We aim to achieve an adequate and appropriately trained and supported workforce to meet the care needs of older people living in remote and very remote Australian communities.

-We will promote the need for a joined-up approach across government – aged, disability, education, health – to better meet the needs of consumers, communities and services in remote and very remote areas.
+We are advocates and promote the need for a joined-up approach across government – aged, disability, education, health – to better meet the needs of consumers, communities and services in remote and very remote areas.

 What are we doing?

-The Remote Accord is currently undertaking research into the state of the sector, including conducting focus groups and a literature review.
+The Remote Accord is connecting people throughout the sector and looking for ways to do things better.
 We aim to find and share ideas about what is currently working well, as well as advocate for change where things are not working well.

 We are keen to hear from those currently working in the remote aged care space, or working with the sector, on what they feel works and what doesn’t work.